 I’m a freelance writer and photographer.
 Those two passions infuse everything I do, whether I’m exploring and learning about my island home or the rest of the world.
 I hope you’ll join me as I share the places I’ve been, the experiences I’ve had and the things I’ve learned and am learning every day.
 Life is a journey, and journeys should be shared.

 I’m a member of the North American Travel Journalists Association, where you can find some of my credits.
-My two photo websites are Jennifer Crites Photography and Photoshelter, with images also available from two international photo-stock agencies—Photo Resource Hawaii and Photographers Direct—and on FineArt America.
+My photo website is Jennifer Crites Photography, with images also available from two international photo-stock agencies—Photo Resource Hawaii and Photographers Direct—and on FineArt America.

 It’s been suggested that I go into a little more detail about myself, so here goes: